-Schools and technology companies can use the Classroom API to build tools that interact with Classroom and G Suite for Education, and make Classroom work better for their needs.
+Schools and technology companies can use the Classroom API to build tools that interact with Classroom and Google Workspace for Education, and make Classroom work better for their needs.
 The Classroom API is a Google developer API.
 This means that non-Google services can benefit from Google’s tools and infrastructure.

 To use the Classroom API, developers have to agree to the Classroom API Terms of Service.
 Other apps can’t use Classroom data for advertising purposes.